danielfett/draft-dpop/main.md

 The binding of the access token to the DPoP public key, which is specified in (#Confirmation), uses a cryptographic hash of the JWK representation of the public key.
-Similarly, the binding of the DPoP proof to the access token, via the `ath` claim in {#DPoP-Proof-Syntax}, uses a cryptographic hash of that access token.
-Both bindings rely
-on the hash function having sufficient second-preimage resistance so as to make it computationally infeasible to find or create another item that produces to the same hash output value.
+It relies on the hash function having sufficient second-preimage resistance so as to make it computationally infeasible to find or create another key that produces to the same hash output value.
 The SHA-256 hash function was used because it meets the aforementioned requirement while being widely available.
-If, in the future, these bindings need to be conveyed using hash function(s) other than SHA-256, it is suggested that additional related JWT claims and confirmation methods members be defined for that purpose and registered in the respective IANA registry.
+If, in the future, JWK thumbprints need to be computed using hash function(s) other than SHA-256, it is suggested that an additional related JWT confirmation method member be defined for that purpose, registered in the respective IANA registry, and used in place of the `jkt` confirmation method defined herein.

+Similarly, the binding of the DPoP proof to the access token uses a hash of that access token as the value of the `ath` claim in the DPoP proof (see (#DPoP-Proof-Syntax)).
+This relies on the value of the hash being sufficiently unique so as to reliably identify the access token.
+The collision resistance of SHA-256 meets that requirement.
+If, in the future, access token digests need be computed using hash function(s) other than SHA-256, it is suggested that an additional related JWT claim be defined for that purpose, registered in the respective IANA registry, and used in place of the `ath` claim defined herein.

 # IANA Considerations {#IANA}